microsoft/CCF/doc/concepts.rst

 All changes to the Key-Value Store are encrypted and recorded by each node of the network to disk to a decentralised auditable ledger.

-The integrity of the ledger is guaranteed by a :term:`Merkle tree` whose root is periodically signed by the current primary/leader node.
+The integrity of the ledger is guaranteed by a :term:`Merkle Tree` whose root is periodically signed by the current primary/leader node.

 .. note:: Find out how to audit the CCF ledger in the :doc:`audit/index` section.